-A few years ago when I was working at Myco Meditations psilocybin retreat in Jamaica, I remember my old mushroom mentor Eric Osborne saying that he often heads into a session with the approach of: “show me what you got”.
+A few years ago when I was working at Myco Meditations psilocybin retreat in Jamaica, I remember a team member saying that he often heads into a session with the approach of: “show me what you got”.
 This is a casual way of putting it, but a general and open intention.

 To give a final personal example, my intention for my most recent session was: to listen and learn.
 Setting such a broad intention meant that there was no real way to fight the experience or not accept difficult parts when this was brought to mind.
 Whatever was going on, there would always be an opportunity for me to listen.
 This could be interpreted in many ways: redirecting my attention to the music, tuning in and ‘listening’ to my inner voice, listening to my body and the physical sensations I was experiencing.
 Including ‘to learn’ gave me a good reason why I should listen carefully.
 It helped me to hold and steady my focus at various points on the journey.

 Intentions can also be useful in the integration stage.
 After reflecting on the experience and identifying key themes, it can be worthwhile to set an intention for the next phase of life.
 This might be for the following days, weeks, or even months.